There’s still no such thing as witches. But there will be.

-The 3 Eastwood sisters- James Juniper, Agnes Amaranth and Beatrice Belladonna- have reunite unexpectedly in New Salem.
+The 3 Eastwood sisters- James Juniper, Agnes Amaranth, and Beatrice Belladonna- have reunited unexpectedly in New Salem.
 All of the sisters have learned witchcraft from their grandmother, Mama Mags.
 Unfortunately, Mama Mags has passed away but they remember her lessons.

 There is an interesting story that the girls were told about St. George and the Tower.

 Keep this story in mind because it will come back and make sense later in the book.
 Also, this book is not just about witchcraft.
-Other issues in the book: the suffragette movement, LGBTQIA relationships, racism and fathers who are the worst humans ever.
+Other issues in the book are the suffragette movement, LGBTQIA relationships, racism, and fathers who are the worst humans ever.

 The Eastwood sisters are very different people with different gifts.
 Juniper is the youngest and the boldest.
 She is extremely determined and always ready to fight for what she thinks is right.

-Agnes is pregnant through most of the book.
+Agnes is pregnant throughout most of the book.
 She’s always finding love with the wrong people.
 Well, everyone loves her but she doesn’t love anyone until about the middle of this story.

 Bella is a librarian.
 She does so much research to find stories about witches and also spells.
 She falls in love with Cleopatra Quinn, who is a writer for a newspaper.